tomeshnet/p2p-internet-workshop/module-5/presentation/part-1/measuring-networks.md

+# Measuring networks

-Measuring networks provides a single point in time calculation of an attribute of a network.
+>Measuring networks provides a single point-in-time calculation of an attribute of a network.

-## Why do we measure networks.
+## Why do we measure networks?

-* What is expected of our network and what is the reality?
+- What is expected of our network and what is the reality?
-* How can we improve the network?
+- How can we improve the network?
-* Is the user experience acceptable?
+- Is the user experience acceptable?

-## Monitoring as a form of long term measuring
+## Monitoring as long-term measuring

-* Monitoring networks provides a constant measurement
+- Monitoring networks provides a constant measurement
-* Most monitoring suites provide
+- Most monitoring suites provide:
-  * Means of collecting measurement results (Push or Poll)
+  - Means of collecting measurement results, _push_ or _poll_
-  * Means of storing this data for a long period of time
+  - Means of storing this data for a long period of time
-  * Means of querying or viewing the data collected
+  - Means of querying or viewing the data collected

-## Push or Poll
+## Push vs. poll

-### Push
-* Push provide event driven information
+**Push**

+- Provides event-driven information
-* Nodes must be operational
+- Requires nodes to be operational
-* Usually only one node provides access to the information
+- Usually only one node provides access to the information

-### Poll
+**Poll**

-* Monitoring service requests information from each device
+- Monitoring node requests information from each reporting device
-* More consistent information is provided
-* When a node is none responsive you get feedback of that
+- Monitoring node knows when a node is non-responsive
+- Allows possiblity for any node to be monitor
-* Uses more bandwidth
+- Provides more consistent information but uses more bandwidth